trento-project/trento-project.github.io/content/blog/2025/release-3.0/index.md

 Version 3.0 marks a milestone in the development of Trento by extending the application scope to automation with a first set of operation use cases, and beginning to explore the potential of AI with MCP integration.

 # First Operation Use Cases
 Version 3.0 comes with a set of operations that will allow users to prepare their clusters for offline maintenance.
-This first set of operations include host operations (saptune apply, saptune change, reboot), cluster operations (turn maintenance on/off, enable/disable pacemaker service at boot, node stop/start) and SAP operations (stop/start HANA database, stop/start SAP instance, stop/start SAP system).
-Operations in Trento are ruled by three principles:
+This first set of operations includes host operations (saptune apply, saptune change, reboot), cluster operations (turn maintenance on/off, enable/disable pacemaker service at boot, node stop/start), HANA operations (stop/start database) and SAP operations (stop/start SAP instance, stop/start SAP system).
+Operations in Trento are ruled by four principles:

 * They are protected by permissions: only users with the right permissions can perform operations.
-* They are contextual:  for example, in a cluster you can perform operations on the whole cluster, on specific nodes or on specific resources.
+* The path in the UI to access a particular operation is contextual and it depends on the particular target.
+The path is not the same, for example, to set an entire cluster in maintenance than to set a particular resource in maintenance.
-* They include internal policies to prevent users from executing them when it can be harmful for a system: for example, you can not stop a database if you have application server instances connected to it.
+* They include internal policies to prevent users from executing them when such execution violates documented, well established best practices.
+For example, you can not stop a database if you have running application server instances connected to it.
+* Only one operation at a time is allowed on any given target.

 ![First Operation Use Cases](first-operation-use-cases@2x.png)